-When you miss your credit card payments, the issuers can increase your interest rate.
-Reversely, if you are diligent and prompt in settling at least the minimum payment for your credit card, most banks will reward you with lower interest rates.
-The longer the time you consistently pay your credit card bills promptly, the lower the interest rate charges.
+When you fail to make timely credit card payments, issuers can raise your interest rate.
+Conversely, if you consistently pay at least the minimum amount on time, most banks will reward you with lower interest rates.
+The longer you maintain a record of prompt payments, the lower your interest rate charges will be over time.

-Late repayments will go on your credit report which all banks will have access to.
-Banks with a direct link to Bank Negara will have access to your report via the Central Credit Reference Information System (CCRIS) which keeps records for 12 months.
-Banks can also obtain your credit report from CTOS, which keeps records indefinitely as a historical archive.
-Banks and financial institutions will verify your financial status by using credit reports generated by CCRIS and CTOS to verify your financial status.
-Once a bank sees your pattern and how you’ve been missing payments here and there, they will be reluctant to approve your loan applications.
-This will work against you should you want to take a mortgage, a personal loan, or any other loan from the bank.
-It will also make it difficult should you want to take on another credit card.
+Late repayments are recorded on your credit report, which is accessible to all banks.
+Institutions with a direct link to Bank Negara can access your report via the Central Credit Reference Information System (CCRIS), which retains records for 12 months.
+Banks can also obtain your credit report from CTOS, which maintains records indefinitely as a historical archive.
+Financial institutions use these reports to assess your financial status.
+When a bank observes a pattern of missed payments, they may hesitate to approve your loan applications.
+This can hinder your chances of obtaining a mortgage, personal loan, or additional credit cards.

 Related: 5 Ways To Improve Your Credit Score

 When you're late in paying your credit card bill, most companies will impose late payment fees.
 These charges vary between banks but typically amount to a minimum of RM10 or 1% of your total outstanding balance, whichever is higher.
 It's important to note that interest will continue to accrue until the outstanding balance is fully paid.
 While 1% might not seem substantial, habitual late payments can lead to significant cumulative charges.